magicmonkey0/arduino-projects/light-sensor-led/README.md

 - A photoresistor is a component that changes its resistance when light shines on it
   - High intensity light will lower the resistance
   - Lower intensity of light will higher the resistance
+- The value of the photoresistor can be measure using a jumper wire connected to A0 (analog 0) which will read the voltage from the photoresistor to the resistor such that: higher voltage = lower resistance = which reads as higher light intensity and vise versa
+  - using 'analogRead()' to measure the value

 ---